If you or someone you know has to self-isolate due to a positive coronavirus test, isolating doesn't mean you should be isolated.

 Seek prompt medical attention if your illness or the illness of someone in your household is worsening.
 If it is a medical emergency and you need to call an ambulance, dial 999.

-- NHS - helpful guide for treating the main symptoms of Coronavirus.
+- NHS guidance for treating the main symptoms of Coronavirus

-- If you think you need to visit an urgent care centre, hospital or GP, the local NHS are advising people to call NHS 111 before visiting hospital or urgent care centres.
+- if you think you need to visit an urgent care centre, hospital or GP, the local NHS is advising people to call NHS 111 before visiting hospital or urgent care centres.

 2. Have 10 days of food or deliveries organised